-In addition, we report as All Other activities that include: (i) income (losses) from assets held by Radian Group, our holding company; (ii) related general corporate operating expenses not attributable or allocated to our reportable segments; and (iii) certain new business opportunities and other immaterial activities, the majority of which are currently activities associated with our mortgage conduit business conducted through Radian Mortgage Capital.
+In addition to this reportable segment, in All Other we report activities that include: (i) income (losses) from assets held by Radian Group, our holding company; (ii) related general corporate operating expenses not attributable or allocated to our reportable segment; and (iii) the operating results from certain other immaterial activities and operating segments, including our Mortgage Conduit, Title, Real Estate Services and Real Estate Technology businesses.
+We have reflected this change in our segment operating results for all periods presented, as shown below.

-We allocate corporate operating expenses to our reportable segments and other immaterial operating segments included in All Other based primarily on each segment's forecasted annual percentage of total revenue, which approximates the estimated percentage of management time spent on each segment.
-In addition, we allocate all corporate interest expense to our Mortgage Insurance segment, due to the capital-intensive nature of our mortgage insurance business.
-We do not manage assets by segment.
+We allocate corporate operating expenses to our Mortgage Insurance business and our immaterial operating businesses included in All Other based primarily on their respective forecasted annual percentage of total revenue, which approximates the estimated percentage of management time spent on each business.
+In addition, we allocate all corporate interest expense to our Mortgage Insurance segment, due to the capital-intensive nature of our Mortgage Insurance business.
+We do not manage assets by operating segments.

-See Note 1 for additional details about our Mortgage Insurance and homegenius businesses.
+See Note 1 for additional details about our Mortgage Insurance business.